No Time to Observe: Adaptive Influence Maximization with Partial Feedback: -Greedy Adaptive Policy with Partial Feedback

 We first study the case with uniform cost, e.g., $\forall v\in V: c_v=1$.
-Since each node has the same cost, the budget constraint can be reduced to cardinality constraint, e.g., the number of seeds that can selected is upper bounded by $B$.
-We next propose an adaptive greedy policy with bounded approximation ratio.
+Since each node has the same cost, the budget constraint can be reduced to cardinality constraint, e.g., the number of seeds that can be selected is upper bounded by $B$.